 - Charitable gift annuities.

 - Deferred charitable gift annuities.
 For a deferred gift annuity to qualify as a planned gift for purposes of the endowment tax credit, the first partial or full-year payment of the annuity must begin within the life expectancy of the annuitant (or of the joint life expectancies of the annuitants).
-MONT CODE ANN. §15-30-2327(3)(b).
+Sec.
+15-30-2327(3)(b).
 In order to determine the life expectancy of a deferred annuitant see the life expectancy tables that are published on the MT Department of Revenue website (single life expectancy table and joint life expectancy table).
 Also, the deferred annuity payout rate must be at least 5%.
-MONT.
-CODE ANN.
+Sec.
 15-30-2327(3)(e).